SamGree/last/README.md

 - The Registration Page allows new users to create an account by providing their credentials and uploading a profile avatar.
   - Username: Users can enter their desired username.
 Username cannot exceed 15 characters.The username field must be unique.
   - Password: Users can input their password for account security.
+Password must have at least 8 characters.
   - Confirm Password: Users must re-enter their password to ensure it matches.
   - Upload Avatar: Users can upload an image file to set as their profile avatar.
   - Register button to submit their information and create an account.